We cut the the calories—but not the flavor—in your favorite dishes.

 with orange and lime.
 At 68 calories per cup, you may find a new summer favorite.

-This pudding delivers a velvety rich custard, ripe banana flavor, vanilla wafers so soft they melt in your mouth, and an
+This pudding delivers a velvety rich custard, ripe banana flavor, vanilla wafers so soft they melt in your mouth, and an irresistible

-make great individual party desserts, or make it in an 8-inch square pan.
+party desserts, or make it in an 8-inch square pan.
 We love it with extra wafers.

 Put a summertime spin on this traditional Southern dish of beans and corn by mixing with lemon juice and chives and serving